spsforks/ziglang-zig-wiki/Building-Zig-on-Windows-with-Visual-Studio.md

 ### Configure the build

-Open a Visual Studio 2015 64-bit Command Prompt.
-Note that you can convert a normal command prompt to a Visual Studio 2015 command prompt by running
+Open a command prompt and configure the Visual Studio 2016 64-bit environment by running.
 ```dos
 "C:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat" amd64
 ```
+> Note: right now zig only supports the 64-bit version of LLVM, but to configure the build with 32-bit you would use "x86" instead of "amd64".

 `cd` into the llvm source code, then create a directory to build in:
 ```dos
 cd <llvm-source>